-This plan covers children with pediatric benefits through age 18 who are dependents of Washington State residents.
+This plan covers children with Pediatric (Kids) Benefits through age 18 who are dependents of Washington State residents.

 How to enroll

 You may enroll during open enrollment, or at other times allowed by the Exchange.
 Please see their website for more information.